sveetch/djangotribune/README.rst

 From web interface
 ------------------

-The web interface implement all features, just use the input field at the bottom of the message list to post a new message and it will be appended.
-The interface perform a periodical request on the remote backend to display other new message if any.
+The web interface implements all features, just use the input field at the bottom of the message list to post a new message and it will be appended.
+The interface performs a periodical request on the remote backend to display any new message.

 If your message is not validated, the input field will be displayed with red borders, the borders will be hidded just after a new validated post.